Human rights in Myanmar: Overview

 In March 2017, a three-member committee in the United Nations Human Rights Council ran a fact finding mission.
 This mission was aimed to "establish the facts and circumstances of the alleged recent human rights violations by military and security forces, and abuses, in Myanmar … with a view to ensuring full accountability for perpetrators and justice for victims".

 Unfortunately, the government of Myanmar did not work with the Fact Finding Mission (FFM).
 They neither allow the UN special rapporteur on the situation of human rights in Myanmar into the country.
 What the Fact-Finding Mission found and announced was that security forces in Myanmar committed serious violations of international law "that warrant criminal investigation and prosecution", namely crimes against humanity, war crimes, and genocide.

 In response to these claims, the Myanmar Government has taken the position that the work of the FFM has been irresponsible and unconstructive.
 In September 2019, for example, U Kyaw Moe Tun, Myanmar Permanent Representative to the United Nations in Geneva, provided comments during a Session of the Human Rights Council in Geneva.
 U Kyaw Moe Tun said that the "People of Myanmar, who used to stand with the UN in their long struggle for democracy and human rights, are increasingly disappointed with the less than objective stand taken by some elements of the UN with respect to Myanmar."

+Aung San Suu Kyi led the opposition National League for Democracy which was victorious in the 1990 general election.
+She was imprisoned or under house arrest for 15 out of the 21 years from 1990 to 2010.
+In 2021, she was imprisoned by the Myanmar military in a coup d'état.
+As of August 2022, she is being held in solitary confinement serving a 17-year sentence following a series of secret trials.